peteroupc/html3dutil/tutorials/camera.md

-To take perspective into account, the clip space X, Y, and Z coordinates are divided by the clip space W, and then converted to _window coordinates_, which correspond roughly to the location of the triangle or other primitive on the screen or frame buffer (off-screen buffer).
+To take perspective into account, the clip space X, Y, and Z coordinates are divided by the clip space W, and then converted to _window coordinates_, which roughly correspond to screen pixels.
 The window coordinates will have the same range as the current _viewport_.
 A viewport is a rectangle whose size and position are generally expressed in pixels; to set the viewport's size, call the [`setDimensions` method of `Scene3D`]{@link H3DU.Scene3D#setDimensions}.